 How do you get a big laugh instead of a little laugh?

-While developing and delivering a powerful stand-up comedy routine could be described as a recipe, there are two things about this “recipe” every new comedian should know:
+While developing and delivering a powerful stand-up comedy routine could be described as a recipe of sorts, there are two things about this “recipe” that every new comedian should know:

 2. And just like in any recipe, multiple ingredients are needed in the right amounts in order for the finished product to be great.

-Unfortunately when a comedian focuses solely on the “writing” part of stand-up comedy, it’s much like trying to bake a cake using only the eggs.
+Unfortunately when a comedian focuses solely on the “writing” part of stand-up comedy, it’s much like trying to bake a cake using only the eggs and leaving out the rest of the needed ingredients.

 The vast majority of the time there is usually not just one aspect of a comedian’s material that can be focused on and improved upon to get better results because…